kubemq-io/docs/docs/tutorials/kubetools.md

 Flags:
   -h, --help   help for get

-Use "kubetools get [command] --help" for more information about a command.
+Use "Kubemqctl get [command] --help" for more information about a command.

 ```
 ::: warning